Categories

 The Super Bowl is an exciting time when many people choose to celebrate the game with parties, get-togethers, tailgates, and more.
 Unfortunately, because so many people spend the Super Bowl drinking alcohol, it is also often a time for law enforcement to crack down on DUIs by setting up checkpoints and stops.
 With the Super Bowl coming to Tampa in 2021, there is an expectation of even more officers on the road in Tampa and surrounding cities.

 If you are pulled over for a DUI, it’s important to understand your rights in order to protect yourself from unwarranted arrests.
-In this brief article, DWI attorneys in Clearwater with Russo, Pelletier & Sullivan share everything you need to know about DUI crackdowns as the Super Bowl approaches.
+In this brief article, DWI attorneys in Clearwater with The Law Office of Timothy Sullivan share everything you need to know about DUI crackdowns as the Super Bowl approaches.

 Related: Out of State DUI Offenders – What You Need to Know